liufuqin0922/brant-ruan.github.io/_posts/2017-07-20-SoftwareSecurity-Notes.md

 ###### Untrusted File

+Case: Program assumes only trusted user can modify the file while attacker can also do that.

+###### Untrusted Directory

+Case: Program assumes only trusted user can modify the directory entry (e.g. delete the trusted file) while attacker can also do that.

 ###### Symbolic Link Attack

 Checking whether a files exists or not before creating it is good, but cracker may create a file between your check and the moment you actually use the file (race condition).
+It sounds like mutex issue.

 ```c
 #include <stdio.h>